How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 How to view the PEP scan explorer

-Step 1: Click the PEP Screening dropdown button and select the “Scan Explorer” option.
+Step 1: Click the PEP Screening dropdown and select “Scan Explorer”.

-The above action will display a page, as seen in the image below.
+The action above will display a page, as shown in the image below.

 The Scan Explorer provides details of scan results across various date ranges.
 These results can be filtered down to only results that are meaningful to you when applying various scan filters.